 All of whom I had coached during the two years and were keen to take the award as a benchmark of their progress.
 I have previously also spread the award over a weekend or week, depending on who the award is being run for.

 My main concern for running this day were the Covid guidelines.
-I had sent these out ahead of the day, based on the British Canoeing Awarding Body guidelines and templates, alongside the risk assessment and consent form to be signed.
+I had sent these out ahead of the day, based on the Paddle UK Awarding Body guidelines and templates, alongside the risk assessment and consent form to be signed.
 We discussed the realities of keeping socially distanced on the beach before we launched.
 This included handling boats (working as buddies that were already paddling together) and performing rescues (facing opposite directions, using buffs as masks).
 Therefore, the subject had been covered and everyone was clear on the guidelines before we got on the water.
 I am also always keen to put everyone at their ease and to emphasise that it should be an enjoyable days paddling, not a traumatic experience.

 The conditions on this day were ideal for our needs…